Four Steps to Manage Nitrogen (Organically) for Cannabis

 After the soil sits (a.k.a. “cooks”) for a few weeks, much of the nitrogen in those amendments will be converted by microbes into ammonium, and then nitrate.
 Having healthy levels of nitrate in your soil ensures your plants won’t get hungry, and also indicates that you have enough organic nitrogen mineralizing.

-The point of this step is to build nitrate levels up to about 100-125ppm before transplanting, ensuring your plants have enough available nitrogen—but not too much—in the reservoir of soil to grow quickly for weeks in any pot or bed size.
+The point of this step is to build nitrate levels up to about 60-125ppm before transplanting, ensuring your plants have enough available nitrogen—but not too much—in the reservoir of soil to grow quickly for weeks in any pot or bed size.

 Note: with the right nutrition and environmental conditions, most strains do fine in Veg up to 200ppm, and deficiencies usually don’t appear until below about 30ppm.
 100-125ppm is a healthy quantity that still leaves room for additional N feeding (explained below).
+However, the older the living soil, the lower your target can be.
+Soils that are 20+ cycles old have a huge pool of organic nitrogen that has built up over a long period of time.
+Assume these soils will provide more organic N than young soils, so keep your nitrate target around 40-60ppm.

 The remaining organic amendments and compost that haven’t already broken down will continue to release amino acids, ammonium, and nitrate through the rest of the round.

 We suggest diversifying your nitrogen amendments.
 The Soil Dr. default is to use three nitrogen sources (alfalfa meal, blood meal, and granular poultry) that theoretically optimize nitrogen release rate, microbial diversity, and low heavy metals.
-Each contributes 33% of the necessary pre-plant nitrogen, so growers can always replace any one of these products by doubling another (ex: skip granular poultry and double soybean meal).
+Each contributes 33% of the necessary pre-plant nitrogen, so growers can always replace any one of these products by doubling another (ex: skip granular poultry and double alfalfa meal).
 Depending on phosphorus requirements and pH, growers may also see Crustacean Meal or Bone Meal on their Soil Dr. recommendation.
 These provide a small amount of nitrogen, which is accounted for in the recommendation.

 The Tool also adjusts the quantities based on whether you plan to apply compost, and what kind of compost is used.
 For example, a composted chicken manure will provide much more nitrogen than a composted yard waste.